mknysiak/MySQL/README.md

 This project was a fantastic way to apply my skills to a rich, real-world dataset and uncover some truly interesting insights.
 Looking forward to sharing my findings!

-SQL code to check answers on above queries by clicking here: [Baseball Players](https://github.com/mknysiak/MySQL/blob/main/MySQL_Project.sql)
+SQL code to check answers on above queries available by clicking here: [Baseball Players](https://github.com/mknysiak/MySQL/blob/main/MySQL_Project.sql)

-# Tools which were used
+## Tools which were used
 Below are listed tools which were used to find out the answers on above questions:

 - ⚙️**MySQL Server/Workbench:** This was my chosen environment for storing and managing the database, providing a robust platform for efficient data manipulation.
 - 💻**Visual Studio Code:** Used this IDE to write and manage my SQL scripts, seamlessly integrating with Git for version control.
 - 🌐**Git & GitHub:** These platforms were essential for managing project versions, documenting my process, and making the entire codebase publicly accessible for transparency and future reference.

-# Analysis
+## Analysis
+Lets dive into the analysis and findings from the MLB dataset.
+This section is divided into three main parts, each addressing a specific aspect of the data.
+First, we'll explore the demographics of schools and players.
+Next, we'll analyze salary trends over the years.
+Finally, we'll look into player career longevity and physical characteristics.

+### Schools and Players Demographics
 🏫First of all, I wanted to find out how many schools produced MLB players in each decade.
 As table consisted of PlayerID and SchoolID was used many times, decided to create a Temporary Table.

 ```sql